Assessing subhalo finders in cosmological hydrodynamical simulations: Halo and subhalo finding

-Lastly, if a previously resolved subhalo no longer has enough bound particles to be above the threshold to be classified as self-bound ($N^{\mathrm{min}}_{\mathrm{bound}}$; 20 by default) or has insufficient tracer particle types ($N^{\mathrm{min}}_{\mathrm{tracer}}$; 10 by default), it becomes an orphan.
+Lastly, if a previously resolved subhalo no longer has enough bound particles to be above the threshold to be classified as self-bound ($N^{\mathrm{min}}_{\mathrm{bound}}$; 20 by default) or has an insufficient number of tracer particles ($N^{\mathrm{min}}_{\mathrm{tracer}}$; 10 by default), it is deemed disrupted and becomes an orphan.
+Based on our choice to determine when subhalos disrupt, we recommend to keep the value of $N^{\rm min}_{\rm bound}$ small, in the range $10 \leq N^{\rm min}_{\rm bound} \leq 20$.
+Higher values result in the `disruption' of subhaloes that are truly physical (i.e. they remain self-bound for many snapshots after their supposed `disruption').

 The position and velocity of orphan subhaloes, which are often used in the context of semi-analytical models of galaxy formation \citep[e.g.][]{Kitzbichler.2008, Guo.2014}, are subsequently tracked by their most bound tracer particle when the subhalo was last resolved.
 Note that if the tracer particle is found in a FoF host without currently resolved subhaloes, the particles are acquired by the source of the orphan subhalo.
-This means that if they are found to be bound, orphans can re-appear in the simulation.
+This means that if these particles are found to be bound, orphans can re-appear as fully resolved subhaloes in the simulation.